haruishi43/pepper/projects/metric_learning_playground/README.md

 __NOTES__:
 - Embedding feature space must be more than 3 (doesn't train well with `vis_dim=2`).
 - `CosFace` is not that robust and needs good hyperparameters
+- The embedded features for `arcface` does not seem like it is well reproduced.

 ## Results